adhikarirsr/academic-kickstart/content/projects/cracking_captach/index.md

 ## Research
 The goal of this project is to explore deep learning by figuring out how to crack captcha.

-##Procedure
+## Procedure
-Use the following python code to create Captcha:
+Use the following python code to create about 50,000 Captcha :
 ```python
 import random
 import numpy as np